-Residential visit
+Residential visits

 Pupils in Year 6 are given the opportunity to join an 'outdoor pursuits' residential trip.
 Our residential trip is extremely popular and gives children the opportunity to challenge themselves and be successful in a range of outdoor pursuit activities.
 This promotes team building skills and raises self-confidence and self-esteem.
 Our aim is that all children have the opportunity to join this trip and financial support may be available for those who need it.
+We also arrange camping trip for KS2 pupils.